 Section 1.
-Chapter 78-570, Laws of Florida, as amended, is codified, reenacted, amended, and repealed as herein provided.
+Chapter 82-335, Laws of Florida, as amended, is codified, reenacted, amended, and repealed as herein provided.

 Section 2.
-The Charter of the Ocean City-Wright Fire Control District is re-created and reenacted to read:
+The charter of the Destin Fire Control District is re-created and reenacted to read:

 Section 1.
+Creation; boundaries.-

-Creation; boundaries.-Upon this act becoming a law, all of the following lands in Okaloosa County shall be incorporated as an independent special fire control district, which shall be a public municipal corporation for the public benefit, with perpetual existence, to be known as the Ocean City-Wright Fire Control District in which case it may sue and be sued, lease, own, possession and convey real and personal property, by purchase or gift or otherwise, in order to carry out the purposes of this act.
+(1) Upon this act becoming a law, all of the following lands in Okaloosa County shall be incorporated as an independent special fire control district, which shall be a public municipal corporation for the public benefit, with perpetual existence, to be known as the Destin Fire Control District, in which case it may sue and be sued, lease, own, possess, and convey real and personal property, by purchase, gift, or otherwise, in order to carry out the purposes of this act.
 The lands so incorporated shall include the following: